Last Updated on 08/09/2021 by FilipiKnow

 As previously discussed, ozone is one of the primary GHG (greenhouse gases) in the atmosphere.
 It is a form of oxygen with three oxygen atoms in each molecule (O3).

 Like aerosols, ozone plays an important part in absorbing potentially harmful UV radiation from the Sun.
-Ozone depletion became a global issue in the 20th century primarily due to the overuse of chlorofluorocarbons (CFCs) that entered the atmosphere and broke down ozone.
+Ozone depletion became a global issue in the 20th century primarily due to the overuse of chlorofluorocarbons (CFCs) that entered the atmosphere and broke down the ozone.
 This problem was addressed with the implementation of the Montreal Protocol by the United Nations in order to ban the production and use of CFCs starting in 1987.

 Click below to go to the main reviewer: